grammyjs/website/site/docs/guide/errors.md

 They achieve this by letting you fence errors in a part of your middleware.
 In other words, if an error is thrown in a specially protected part of middleware, it will not be able to escape from that part of the middleware system.
 Instead, a dedicated error handler is invoked, and the surrounded part of the middleware pretends to complete successfully.
-This is a feature of grammY's middleware system, so error boundaries don't care whether you're running your bot with webhooks or long polling.
+This is a feature of grammY’s middleware system, so error boundaries don’t care whether you’re running your bot with webhooks or long polling.

 Optionally, you may choose to instead let the middleware execution _resume_ normally after the error was handled, continuing right outside the error boundary.
 In that case, the fenced middleware does not only act as if it had completed successfully, but it also passes on the control flow to the next middleware that was installed after the error boundary.